vorticist/os-demo/README.md

 Now let's add more stuff to our AI chart.

 ### Adding Jupyter notebook
 Similarily to Label Studio, we will be using a helmchart to add Jupyter Hub to our cluster.
-Jupyter Hub will allow us to create notebooks in order to train and fine tune our model, it will also allow us to import our dataset once we've preprocessed it with Label Studio.
+Jupyter Hub will allow us to create notebooks in order to train and fine tune our model in a collaborative manner, it will also allow us to import our dataset once we've preprocessed it with Label Studio.

 Add the following code after the helm chart for Labels Studio in the `ai-iac.go` file:
 ``` go